 Although, there is a lot of interest in solarized roads, there is a rising concern of their impracticality and inability to withstand weather conditions.
 A major issue is the pooling and freezing of water between the panels in the winter.

 These technologies and ideas might sound implausible, but they are not.
-Though they can only be fully implemented into our infrastructure and system years from now, they are an example of the heights of human innovation when people work to fully manifest sustainability.
+Though they still need to be modified and improved, we’ll be able to fully implement them into our infrastructure and travel systems in the near future.
+Those showcased here are just a few examples of the heights of human innovation that can be reached when the goal is to fully manifest sustainability.

-If these innovations prove successful, they will revolutionize and impact the renewable energy world and how we access and utilize the energy resources available to us.
-Skeptical or not, there is no denying the excitement of the future.
+These innovations are continuing to revolutionize and impact the renewable energy world and how we access and utilize the energy resources available to us.
+With such a bright future, there is no denying an exciting tomorrow with sunny road trips ahead.